Leskovik: History

-Ottoman Albanian spahis and landowners from nineteenth century Leskovik owned estate properties (chiftlik) in parts of the Balkans and in particular the Thessalian plain, until its loss to Greece in 1881 leading to local economic decline and increasing reliance on agriculture.
+Ottoman Albanian spahis and landowners from 19th century Leskovik owned estate properties (chiftlik) in parts of the Balkans and in particular the Thessalian plain, until its loss to Greece in 1881 leading to local economic decline and increasing reliance on agriculture.
+The Ottoman government elevated Leskovik as the administrative centre of a new short lived Sanjak of Leskovik (1882–1888) aimed at securing control of the mountainous region.
+Disputes over its boundaries and protests from local Christians over the choice of Leskovik, a mainly Muslim Albanian town as the district's administrative seat followed.
+Later the sanjak was disestablished and the kaza (subdistrict) of Leskovik was placed under the jurisdiction of the Sanjak of Ioannina.

-Leskovik was a significant centre for the Sufi Bektashi order and it was strongly established in the surrounding area.
-The Sufi Halveti order was also present in the town and the Sufi Hayatiyya order had a tekke dating from 1796.
 In the late Ottoman period and on the eve of the Balkan Wars, the population of Leskovik was mostly Muslim Bektashi.
-In Leskovik, a Bektashi tekke was founded in 1887 by Abedin Baba, a town native and religious figure.
-The tekke housed a small number of dervishes and Abedin Baba's gravesite, later destroyed by war.
-Another religious building was the Pazar (Bazaar) mosque of Leskovik.
 A few Muslim Albanians from Leskovik were employed in the Ottoman bureaucracy as administrative officials governing some districts in parts of the empire.
-Greek education was present in Leskovik at the 1898-1899 school year with one boys' and one girls' school and a total of 100 pupils attending them.
+Late 19th century Leskovik hosted a fair, while the town gained a culinary reputation among locals and abroad for its sausages and sweet baked goods.
+An Ottoman secondary school (rüştiye) functioned in Leskovik.
+Greek education was present in Leskovik at the 1898–1899 school year with one boys' and one girls' school and a total of 100 pupils attending them.